 Getting to Preveli Beach by Car

-It is fairly easy to get to Preveli Beach with a car rental from Heraklion or its airport.
+It is fairly easy to get to Preveli Beach with a car rental from Heraklion or car rental in Heraklion Airport.
 The trip takes about one and half hours and follows the coastal road towards the west, then driving south through the heart of the island.
 There is a parking area close to the beach and visitors will have to walk the rest of the way, following the stairs down from the cliff.
 It takes about 10-15 minutes to go down the trail, and about double that time to come back up.

 Getting to Preveli Beach by Bus